Heat Pump Price Guide | New Unit & Replacement Costs

 Packaged Heat Pump Systems

-Average installed cost of a typical 3 ton, 2-stage packaged heat pump will be $5,700 to $8,000 depending on installation factors.
+Average installed cost of a typical 3 ton, 2-stage packaged heat pump depends on installation factors.
 Add-ons to improve air quality raise cost.

 These all-in-one systems are mostly installed in homes without a basement.
 Rather than having the equipment take up living space, it is located entirely outside, usually on the ground, but occasionally on the roof.
 Because packaged units aren’t as common, you have a limited number of options for energy efficiency and performance.